lyteword/chspurgeon-tod/volume-4/psalm-85.md

 **Verse 10.** *Mercy and truth are met together.*

-1\.They meet together *in God;* for *all the paths of the Lord are mercy and truth,* Ps 25:9; *mercy* in making, and *truth* in keeping his promise to his people.
+1\.
+They meet together *in God;* for *all the paths of the Lord are mercy and truth,* Ps 25:9; *mercy* in making, and *truth* in keeping his promise to his people.
 Paul saith, Jesus Christ was a minister of the circumcision to the *truth* of God, to confirm the promises made unto the fathers, and that the Gentiles might glorify God for his *mercy.* Ro 15:8.
 God promised his Son unto the Jews, and he gave him in the fulness of time to be both a light to the Gentiles, and glory to his people Israel; herein shewing his *mercy* more principally to the Gentiles, his *truth* unto the Jews, and so his mercy and truth embraced each other so that he made both people but one, to wit, one flock, in one sheepfold, under one shepherd.
 If we take *truth and righteousness* for God's justice in punishing, *mercy and peace* for his graciousness in pardoning; yet as they meet together in all his ways unto such as keep his covenant and his testimonies.
 For as the mercies of the wicked are full of cruelty, so the very judgments of God upon his servants are full of mercy.
 In his wrath he remembers pity; punishing a little, that he may pardon a great deal; destroying the flesh only to save the spirit, 1Co 5:5. *Misericordiae est aliquando subtrahere misericordiam.* It was good for Joseph that he was a captive; good for Naaman that he was a leper; good for Bartimaeus that he was blind, and for David that he was in trouble.
 Bradford thanked God more of his prison, than of any parlour or pleasure.
 All things are for the best unto the faithful, and so God's *mercy and truth are met together; righteousness and peace have kissed each other,* his mercy being just, and his justice being merciful; but God in giving his only Son unto the world, more abundantly shewed his *mercy and justice kissing one another.* His *justice* that every soul that sins should die; but his *mercy* desires not the death of a sinner.
 Eze 33:11...

-2\.Righteousness and peace meet together *in man;* so Augustine expounds it: an unjust man is full of quarrels, like Ishmael, "every man's hand is against him, and his hand against every man; "but he who is righteous, and giveth every man his due, shall have peace, so much as is possible with all men, especially with his own self and soul.
+2\.
+Righteousness and peace meet together *in man;* so Augustine expounds it: an unjust man is full of quarrels, like Ishmael, "every man's hand is against him, and his hand against every man; "but he who is righteous, and giveth every man his due, shall have peace, so much as is possible with all men, especially with his own self and soul.
 Righteousness and peace are so near, so dear, that thou canst not have the one without the other.

-3\.Righteousness and peace meet *in Christ,* God's man; for by these two, some divines understand the Old Testament and the New.
+3\.
+Righteousness and peace meet *in Christ,* God's man; for by these two, some divines understand the Old Testament and the New.
 The Law doth exact *justice,* requiring of a malefactor "eye for eye, tooth for tooth, hand for hand, foot for foot; "but the Gospel is full of *mercy* and *peace,* saying unto the sinner, who truly repenteth him of his sins, and unfeignedly believes the word of promise, "Son, be of good comfort, thy sins are forgiven thee; ""Daughter be of good cheer, thy faith hath made thee whole; ""Go thy way, they belief hath saved thee; ""Behold, thou art now made whole, sin no more."
 These two testaments meet together in Christ, as in their proper centre, they *kissed each other* on this (Christmas) day, because the gospel performed what the law promised. *John Boys.*

 **Verse 10.** When our Lord spake that parable of the prodigal son, and represented the Father as seeing his child afar off in his misery, and how he had compassion on him, and ran and fell on his neck and kissed him, one cannot but feel what a touching and tender illustration he has given of this most exquisite passage of his own word: *Mercy and truth are met together; righteousness and peace have kissed each other.
 Barton Bouchier.*

 **Verses 10-11.** Mercy and Peace if they had met, or Truth and Righteousness, either of the two, it had not been strange.
 But for these that seem to be in opposition to do it, that makes this meeting marvellous in our eyes.
 Will you stay a little and take a view of the parties?
 Four they are.
 These four,

-1\.Mercy, and
+1\.
+Mercy, and

-2\.Truth,
+2\.
+Truth,

-3\.Righteousness, and
+3\.
+Righteousness, and

-4\.Peace.
+4\.
+Peace.
 Which quaternion at the first sight divides itself into two and two.
 Mercy and Peace, they two pair well; they be *collectanae,* as Bernard saith of them in one place, `bed fellows, 'sleep together; *collectanae,* as in another place, `sucked one milk, one breast' both.
 And as these two, so the other two; Truth and Righteousness seem to be of one complexion and disposition, and commonly take part together.
 Of these Mercy seems to favour us; and Peace no enemy to us or to any (seeing we must speak of them as of persons); mild and gentle persons both.
 For Righteousness I know not well what to say: *gestat gladium,* (bears the sword), and I fear *non frustra* (not in vain).
 Nor of Truth, who is *vera* and *severa,* `severe' too otherwhile.
 These I doubt are not like affected.
 The reason of my doubt.
 One of them, Righteousness, it is told here for great news, that she but "looked down hitherwards from heaven."
 Before then she would not have done that.
 A great sign it is of heart burning, when one will not do so much as look at another—not endure his sight.
 We cannot promise ourselves much of her.
 No, nor of Truth.
 One was so bold in a place to say, *omnis homo mendax* (Ro 3:4), and feared no challenge for it.
 By that it seems all stands not well with her neither.
 So then two for us, two against us.
 For their order.
 Mercy is first, and Peace last.
 With both ends we shall do well enough.
 God send us to do but so with the midst!
 Yet this is not amiss that they which favour us less are in the midst; hemmed in on both sides, closed about with those that wish us well; and they between us and them.
 On the one side, Mercy before; on the other, Peace behind another; that in this double meeting Mercy sorts not herself, goes not to Righteousness; nor Righteousness to her, but to Peace.
 A kind of cross meeting, as it were, there is—the better hope of accord.
 Mercy and Righteousness have no symbolizing quality at all, no hope of them; but Truth with Mercy hath.
 There is truth as well in the promise of Mercy as in the threat of justice. *Lancelot Andrewes.*

 **Verse 11.** *Truth shall spring.* The literal sense is, that the promises which for a long time are not fulfilled, and seem like seeds or roots hidden and concealed under ground, when they shall be fulfilled, shall be considered to spring up, to grow, etc. *Lorinus.*